mindprince/gonvml/README.md

 Reference](http://docs.nvidia.com/deploy/nvml-api/nvml-api-reference.html)
 describe various methods that are available as part of NVML.

-The `nvml/nvml.h` file is included in this repository so that we don't depend on the presence of NVML in the build environment.
+The `nvml.h` file is included in this repository so that we don't depend on the presence of NVML in the build environment.

-The `nvml/nvml_dl.c` uses `dlopen` to dynamically load NVML and makes its functions available.

 The `bindings.go` file is the cgo bridge which calls the NVML functions.
+The cgo preamble in `bindings.go` uses `dlopen` to dynamically load NVML and makes its functions available.